RikGr/blog/_posts/2022-06-01-Dagger-Xpirit-Innovation-Day.md

 Bring all Xpirit employees together on a external location and let them work together on innovative subjects of their own choosing.
 Then at the end of the day we present our findings to each other in 5 minute Lighting Talks.
 This is the concept of the Xpirit Innovation Day in a nutshell.
 Innovation must be understood in the broadest sense of the word.
 So while most subjects indeed are focused on the newest technologies, others dived into creating new product propositions for our customers, our working culture or creating a new hiring assessment.

 I decided to join a subject with the nice alliterating title: Let's Dig into Dagger.
 I had read some LinkedIn post on its go live, so I knew a little bit of what it was and was curious to see how it worked and performed.
 Together with my colleague Chris van Sluijsveld we were a team of two and we started of the day with high hopes.
 Another team wanted to look into [Pulumi](https://www.pulumi.com/); a promising Infrastructure as Code (IaC) platform.
-We decided to connect our two subjects.
-To goal we set ourselves was to be able to deploy the Pulumi infrastructure with our Dagger CD pipeline.
+We decided to connect our two subjects. <strong>To goal we set ourselves was to be able to deploy the Pulumi infrastructure with our Dagger CD pipeline.</strong>

 ## What is dagger?